 Spring flooding doesn’t just affect homes located near bodies of water.
-The snow, ice, or rain in your own backyard can sometimes become a flood in your home.
+The snow, ice or rain in your own backyard can sometimes become a flood in your home.

-In 1996, the northeastern U.S. experienced extreme flooding after heavy snowfall thawed quickly, followed by heavy rains, according to the United States Geological Survey (USGS).
+Several years ago, the northeastern U.S. experienced extreme flooding after heavy snowfall thawed quickly, followed by heavy rains, according to the United States Geological Survey (USGS).
 Rivers flooded from New York to Virginia.
 In some areas, the rivers jammed with ice, creating more flood damage to buildings and homes nearby.

 While such large-scale events of flooding caused by snow melt are rare, smaller cases of flooding — such as in a low-lying neighborhood or your basement — are quite common during late winter and spring.

 So while April showers may be famous for bringing May flowers, spring rains also can lead to flooding.
 Here’s how to prepare and protect your home this spring.

 In the western U.S., as much as 75% of the water supply derives from melting snow, which releases water into rivers during the warmer seasons, according to the USGS.

 One of the problems, according to FEMA, is that warmer temperatures cause snow to melt and create runoff quickly.
 With the land still frozen, water easily runs off the surface and fills lakes and streams.
 These bodies of water begin to spill over their banks.
 Add seasonal storms to the mix, and the result can be springtime floods.